AlexandreDecan/sismic/docs/time.rst

     new time: 10

-To support real time, a :py:class:`~sismic.interpreter.Clock` object has two methods, namely :py:meth:`~sismic.interpreter.Clock.start` and :py:meth:`~sismic.interpreter.Clock.stop`.
+To support real time, a :py:class:`~sismic.clock.SimulatedClock` object has two methods, namely :py:meth:`~sismic.clock.SimulatedClock.start` and :py:meth:`~sismic.clock.SimulatedClock.stop`.
 These methods can be used respectively to start and stop the synchronization with real time.
 Internally, the clock relies on Python's ``time.time()`` function.